 If my child does not like remote learning, when can I make the shift back to a traditional, seated learning environment?

 Please keep in mind that we will be assigning teachers to teach these remote learning classes.
 We must keep class sizes at a manageable level in both our seated and remote learning classes; therefore, there cannot be a lot of back and for between the two learning modes.
-Students who sign up for remote learning at the beginning of the school year will be expected to remain in the remote format through the first seven weeks of the school year (through October 9).
+Students who (re)apply to remote learning at the beginning of semester will be expected to remain in the remote format through the first seven weeks (through March12th).
 Parents will be given the opportunity to shift their students to the traditional, seated learning format at that time.
 Any variance from this plan must be approved by the building administrator.
 Students will only be allowed one move between learning formats during the school year.

 Will my child be eligible for extra-curricular activities while learning remotely?